Berdyuzhsky District: Geography

-Berdyuzhsky District is located in the south of Tyumen Oblast, on the border with Kurgan Oblast, and near the northern border of Kazakhstan.
+Berdyuzhsky District is located in the south of Tyumen Oblast, on the border with Kurgan Oblast, and near the Kazakhstan–Russia border.
 The terrain is flat upland of forest-steppe landscape.
-There are a large number of lakes (256 by one count) in rounded depressions.
-The lakes are formed in elongated chains that follow the general course of ancient runoff to the northeast.
+There are numerous lakes (approximately 256) in elongated chains that follow the general course of ancient runoff to the northeast.
+The largest lake is Siverga.
 A significant portion of the district is agricultural land.
 The district is on the eastern extent of the inter-river region of the drainages of the Tobol River (to the west) and the Ishim River (to the east).
 The administrative center is the town of Berdyuzhye.
 Berdyuzhsky District is 384 km east of the city of Tyumen, 50 km north of the city of Petropavl, Kazakhstan, and 1,800 km east of Moscow.
 The area measures 75 km (north-south), 50 km (west-east); total area is 2,800 km2 (about 0.003% of Tyumen Oblast).

 The district is bordered on the north by Golyshmanovsky District, on the east by Kazansky District, on the south by Mokrousovsky District of Kurgan Oblast, and on the west by Armizonsky District.